 The association created is non-profit-making, governed by the Law of 1 July 1901.
 The scope of the present association is defined in the Statues below.

-3.1 Promote and provide international education, in particular, preparation for French examinations and/or those recognised by the French State.
+3.1 Promote and provide international education, in English, in local schools.
+In particular, preparation for French examinations and/or those recognized by the French State.

 3.2 Promote multilingualism and co-operation between different nationalities and cultures.

 3.3 Participate or contribute to the running of the different present or future associations that share our objectives.

 ARTICLE 4 Duration

 The duration of the association is unlimited, barring a decision to the contrary at an Extraordinary General Meeting.

 ARTICLE 5 Registered Office